Table of Contents

 • Carefully review the eligibility requirements for each grant, ensuring your business meets the necessary qualifications, such as size, revenue, or target demographic.

-• A solid business plan is often required, outlining your goals, strategies, and how the grant will help your business grow or achieve specific objectives.
+• A solid business plan is often required, outlining your goals and strategies as well as how the grant will help your business grow or achieve specific objectives.

 • Write a clear, compelling grant proposal that directly addresses the objectives of the grant, explaining how your business aligns with the grant’s purpose and showcasing how the funds will be used effectively.

-• In addition to small business grants, businesses can rely on small business loans to get the funding they need to grow or maintain their business.
+• In addition to small business grants, companies can rely on small business loans to get the funding they need to grow or maintain their business.

 1. Get Familiar With the Grant Options